Say something nice to a co-worker

 Thanks Valerie – you rock for doing this.
 I love this kind of thing and it just goes to show that small gestures can really make a difference.
 Could you try this in your workplace?
 Have you already done something similar?
 Write a comment – I’d love to know what you think.

-9 thoughts on “Say something nice to a co-worker”
+9 responses to “Say something nice to a co-worker”

 Daisy